abudaan/vega-multi-view/README.md

 });
 ```

-This example shows that you can call `createViews` repeatedly; every time you call it new views will be added, even if the view has already been added.
+This example shows that you can call `createViews` repeatedly; every time you call it new views will be added, even if a view has already been added.

 ## Add it to your own project